social-science-data-editors/template_README/template-README.md

 - [ ] Some data **cannot be made** publicly available.
 - [ ] **No data can be made** publicly available.

+> INSTRUCTIONS: If *No or some data can be made* **publicly** available, the journal may require that data be preserved for a specified time.

+- [ ] Confidential data used in this paper and not provided as part of the public replication package will be preserved for ___ years after publication, in accordance with journal policies.

 ### Details on each Data Source

 > INSTRUCTIONS: For each data source, list the file that contains data from that source here; if providing combined/derived datafiles, list them separately after the DAS.
 For each data source or file, as appropriate,